 Teachers come to know students throughout their extended growth and development.
 It is not uncommon, for example, for a Class 6 student to have the same Science teacher in Class VIII and then again at some point in the Upper School.
 It is evident to us, that knowing students through both their Middle and Upper School years, allows teachers to better meet individual needs and also appreciate each student’s growth and progress over time.
 As a result, our Middle School students are known and understood in ways that are meaningful and unique.
 Naturally, teacher-student relationships are deepened and often last for years beyond graduation.

-At Waterford, Classes VI through VIII fall under the watchful eye of the Middle School Dean.
+At Waterford, Classes VI through VIII fall under the watchful eye of the Dean of Students.
 In addition, each grade level has a Class Dean charged with specific responsibilities over that class.
 Additionally, all Middle School students are grouped in small grade-level homerooms which meet together three times a week.
 The role of the Deans and the Homeroom Advisors are vital as we work to see that every Middle School student finds success and that difficulties of any kind can be addressed directly and carefully.
 Because we know that these years can be difficult in many ways, deans and homeroom advisors are uniquely positioned to offer strength and guidance throughout the Middle School day.
 We understand that we are preparing young students for life as much as their further education.

 As students enter middle school, their brains are rapidly expanding.
 In order for students to be engaged in the classroom, students and educators must work to adopt a growth mindset.